sib-swiss/hugo-pathogens-portal/README.md

 This theme follows a simple incremental versioning. e.g. `v1`, `v2` and so on.
 There might be breaking changes between versions.

 If you want lower maintenance, use one of the released versions.
-If you want to live on the bleeding edge of changes, you can use the `master` branch and update your website when needed.
+If you want to live on the bleeding edge of changes, you can use the `main` branch and update your website when needed.

 ## Credits